 also begain airing Rock-it programming on his AM Radio station on Padre Island, Texas.
 At this time, Radio stations

-Even though Internet webcasting was a very new medium, our listenership steadily increased through 1997.
+With this new medium, our listenership steadily increased through 1997.
 Rock-it Radio

 also added live programming through phone line hook ups from its studios in Ventura, California to the Corpus Christi